Maria Svart

-Maria L. Svart is an American activist and National Director of Democratic Socialists of America, the largest socialist organization in the United States.
-She has been National Director since June 2011.
-She succeeded Frank Llewellyn, who had announced earlier that year that he was stepping down after ten years.
+Maria L. Svart is an American activist and former National Director of Democratic Socialists of America, the largest socialist organization in the United States.
+She was National Director from June 2011 when she succeeded Frank Llewellyn, who had himself served for a decade, until February 2024 one month after she tendered her resignation to DSA's National Political Committee.

 Early life and education

 Svart was born and raised in Portland, Oregon, where she attended Lincoln High School.
-She then attended the University of Chicago, where she became a member of the university's Young Democratic Socialists chapter.
-She served as the feminist issues coordinator on the YDS Coordinating Committee and later as co-chair.
-Her campus activism, through YDS and other student organizations, focused on feminist, environmental, immigrant rights, anti-war and labor solidarity work.
+She then attended the University of Chicago, where she became a member of the university's Young Democratic Socialists of America chapter.
+She served as the feminist issues coordinator on the YDSA Coordinating Committee and later as co-chair.
+Her campus activism, through YDSA and other student organizations, focused on feminist, environmental, immigrant rights, anti-war and labor solidarity work.

 Career

-After college, Svart became a campus organizer with the Massachusetts Public Interest Research Group, while simultaneously helping successive YDS organizers and leaders begin to bridge the generational gap between YDS and DSA.
+After college, Svart became a campus organizer with the Massachusetts Public Interest Research Group, while simultaneously helping successive YDSA organizers and leaders begin to bridge the generational gap between YDSA and DSA.
 Svart then worked for seven years with the Service Employees International Union and the Committee of Interns & Residents/SEIU Healthcare.
 At CIR, she organized resident physicians to speak out in support of Medicaid and funding for safety net hospitals.

 She served as chair of the New York City DSA local and was elected to the National Political Committee at the 2009 DSA convention.
 On the NPC, Svart has chaired the Program Committee, which has provided materials and guidance that have helped DSA locals and YDS chapters participate in the fight against state and federal budget cuts and to defend the rights of public employees.
-Throughout involvement in DSA, Maria has stressed the importance of understanding how she deems; patriarchy, racism, and other structures of oppression intersect with capitalism; the need to train more activists in the skills necessary to intervene effectively in politics; and the "crucial role of both public and internal socialist education in the building of our movement".
+Throughout involvement in DSA, Maria has stressed the importance of understanding how patriarchy, racism, and other structures of oppression intersect with capitalism; the need to train more activists in the skills necessary to intervene effectively in politics; and the "crucial role of both public and internal socialist education in the building of our movement".

+In February 2011 Svart was hired by DSA's National Political Committee to succeed Frank Llewellyn as the National Director of the Democratic Socialists of America.
+She served in this position for nearly 13 years before tendering her resignation on January 16, 2024.
+Despite having intended to resign two months prior she extended her tenure as to not disrupt DSA's Palestine solidarity work following the 7 October Hamas-led attack on Israel and the Israeli invasion of the Gaza Strip as the organization struggled to end the Biden-Harris administration's support for Israeli war crimes in the Gaza war.
+Her term saw DSA grow from 5,000 members to a height of 79,000, and fall to 52,000 at the time of her resignation as progressive organizations across the US hemorrhaged members during President Biden's term in office.